-You are cordially invited to attend the Annual Meeting (the "Annual Meeting" or the "Meeting") of stockholders of Vuzix Corporation.
-The Meeting will be held on June 13, 2024, at 10:30 a.m. (eastern time) at the DoubleTree by Hilton located at 1111 Jefferson Road, Rochester, New York 14623, for the following purposes:
+You are cordially invited to attend the Annual Meeting (the "Annual Meeting") or the "Meeting") of stockholders of Vuzix Corporation.
+The Meeting will be held on June 17, 2025, at 10:30 a.m. (eastern time) at the DoubleTree by Hilton located at 1111 Jefferson Road, Rochester, New York 14623, for the following purposes:

-- 1. To elect five (5) directors to serve until the 2025 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
-To ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2024. - 3.
+- 1. To elect five (5) directors to serve until the 2026 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
+To ratify the selection of Freed Maxick P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2025. - 3.
 To conduct an advisory vote on executive compensation. - 4.
+To conduct an advisory vote on the frequency of future advisory votes on executive compensation. - 5.
+To approve an amendment to our certificate of incorporation to increase our authorized shares of common stock from 100,000,000 to 200,000,000. - 6.
+To approve the grant of 594,056 restricted stock units (or RSUs) to executive officers and other employees of the Company under the Company's 2023 Equity Incentive Plan, including 291,878 RSUs to Paul Travers, the Company's chief executive officer, and 118,211 RSUs to Grant Russell, the Company's chief financial officer and concurrent cancellation of 5,089,500 options previously granted to such officers and others. - 7.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The record date for the annual meeting is April 17, 2024.
+The record date for the annual meeting is April 21, 2025.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.
 Our transfer books will not be closed.